 I love the versatility of essential oils.

-As an active advocate of alternative health therapies, we use EOs a lot in our home because of the countless benefits.
+As active advocates of alternative health therapies, we use EOs a lot in our home because of the countless benefits.

 Because one essential oil can serve so many purposes, I’ve found that we have saved a lot of money making essential oils a staple in our home.